Last Updated on March 11, 2021 by Julia Wilson

 - Pyometra – Bacterial infection of the uterus of an intact female cat.

-- Liver disease – A number of diseases which damage the liver, preventing it from functioning properly.
+- Liver disease – Several diseases that damage the liver, preventing it from functioning properly.

 - Cushing’s disease (hyperadrenocorticism).